TedHusted/awake/awake.md/awake.md

 The couple turn and continue into the main room.
 Heather moves off to greet another couple.
 She casually points her phone in their direction.
 On the screen, the contact notes are still open to Elena Vargas.
 “Spouse is Tessa.
 Swims in the morning.
 Prosthetics.
 Parents car accident.”

 Her phone recognizes the new couple from her contact list and updates the screen.
-Siri starts reading the background notes Heather kept on important donors.
+Siri starts reading from the background notes Heather keeps on important donors.

 Without thinking, she reaches up and tugs the one ear with a discrete ear piece.
 Heather converts the tug to a wave hello.
 Catching their eye, she welcomes her patrons with a group text through their implants.
 The server bot follows her across the room.

-Throughout the night, other guests come up to the Pulse table and praise the Association algorithm.
-The CTO Adrian Cho is also at the table, looking uncomfortable in a loosely-fitted tux.
+Throughout the night, other guests come up to the Pulse table praising the Association algorithm.
+The CTO Adrian Cho is also at the table, looking uncomfortable in a tightly-fitted tux.

 After the third or fourth comment, Adrian reaches over the table to tap Elena’s hand.
 Getting her attention, he touches his temple.
 Elena nods and activates her neural link.